PoisotLab/ms_metaweb_transfer/coverletter.md

 *transfer* this to the target (interactions unknown) species pool.
 The framework itself is flexible and can be altered to better suit the specific learning problem.
-We breakdown and present this framework using the European metaweb to infer and construct the metaweb for Canadian terrestrial mammals using the mammalian phylogenetic structure as a medium for transfer.
+We breakdown and present this framework using the European metaweb to infer and construct the metaweb for Canadian terrestrial mammals using phylogenetic structure as a medium for transfer.
 The manuscript is complemented by a series of online and annotated notebooks that aid in explanation and provide readers with a starting point for implementation in their own work.
 Of note is that entire workflow can be implemented and run on a laptop in a matter of minutes making this an accessible workflow to implement.
 <!-- or something like this -->

 The flexibility and low computational cost of this transfer learning framework